-Even the claim that they are better than cigarettes has merit: the sheer number of pernicious chemicals in conventional cigarettes outnumbers those in the synthetic, electric alternatives.
-It is not a flawless solution, but a solution nonetheless, right?
-Well, maybe not.
-According to the CDC, almost 19.6% of high school students used e-cigarettes.
-This is a clear demonstration of who these new devices are really appealing to: the teenagers, who likely never would have started smoking otherwise.
-But again, why?
-Well, we’ve already established that.
-They’re sleeker, attractive to look at, appealing to a young eye appreciative of that feeling of newness that clings to an iPhone or a MacBook or really, anything innovative–e-cigarettes included.
+Even the claim that vaping devices are better than cigarettes has merit: the sheer number of pernicious chemicals in conventional cigarettes outnumbers those in the synthetic, electric alternatives.
+However, according to the CDC, almost 19.6% of high school students used e-cigarettes.
+This is a clear demonstration of who these new devices are really appealing to: the teenagers.
+The designs are sleek, and it appeals to a young eye that appreciates a feeling of newness that clings to an iPhone or a MacBook.
 They’re more discreet, allowing underage users to more easily avoid detection.
 Crowding in bathroom stalls, trekking from the main school building to the football field, even exhaling furtively into a backpack at the back of the room: middle and high school students can take their vape with them everywhere.
-Tuck it in their backpack or jacket pocket, no lighter or perfume needed to cover up the smell.

 Even the flavors appeal to teens.
 Mango, strawberry, banana, and other fruit flavored options are the most popular.
-However, other options such as mint, orange soda, creme brulee, and much more are also finding their way into locked bedrooms and giggling sophomore sleepovers.
-These exciting, tasty options encourage teens to believe that vaping “isn’t that bad.”
+These options encourage teens to believe that vaping “isn’t that bad.”
 It’s not as bad as smoking, which means it must be safe, which means they’ll be fine.
-But as many parents well know, just because a child may believe themselves ten feet tall and bullet-proof doesn’t mean they actually are.
 Teenagers do not have fully developed brains, meaning that nicotine inhibits the growth that isn’t set to end until mid- to late-twenties.
 The risks of this interference include the development of mood disorders, permanent reduction of impulse control, and the alteration of synapsis formation.
 This can affect attention and learning in students who haven’t even made it through high school yet.

-The CDC has been investigated outbreaks of lung injury associated with e-cigarette, or vaping, product use (EVALI) for years and they found that it was strongly linked to Vitamin E acetate, which is found in many e-cigarettes containing THC.
+The CDC has investigated outbreaks of lung injury associated with e-cigarettes (called EVALI).
+They found that it was strongly linked to vitamin E acetate, which is found in many e-cigarettes containing THC.
 Vitamin E acetate, though harmless when ingested, is proven to interfere with normal lung function.
-As of January 14, 2020, the CDC discovered some disturbing statistics in regards to Vitamin E acetate’s undeniable link to EVALI:
+As of January 14, 2020, the CDC discovered some disturbing statistics in regards to vitamin E acetate’s undeniable link to EVALI:

 - 82% of this 2022 used e-cigarettes to consume THC